I make videos for my YouTube channel, which has over 1000 subscribers.

 Samson Technologies Q2U Overview

 The Samson Technologies Q2U is an entry-level dynamic microphone that minimizes "ambient sounds and other room noises for podcasting, home recording or voiceover work."
 It comes with both a USB and an XLR cable.
-It has a 3.5mm headphone jack, so you can listen to yourself as you're recording.
+It has a 3.5mm headphone jack, so you can listen to yourself while recording.

 However, if you use a digital audio interface, you plug your headphones into the headphone jack on the interface instead of into the mic.
 The Q2U also includes "a pop filter for reducing p-pops."